rayguang/datascience_notes/readme.md

 ### SVM

+### K Nearest Neighbor
+Four steps:
+- Decide Distance metric
+- Decide how many neighbors, odd number
+- Weighted function, all neighbors same or not
+- Local sensitivy hashing to find the neighbors in constant time

+#### Cons:
+- Cost lots of memory

 ### Random Forest
 - bootstrap dataset D(subsampling with replacement) to m dataset, D1, ...
 Dm.
 D1 has the same size as D